 Ligament injuries of the ankle joint also often happen during sporting activities.
 Ruptures of the lateral ligaments and capsular injuries in the ankle joint occur most often when the ankle is bent when landing.

 To enable the tendon to heal quickly, it is important to relieve any stresses and strains on it.
-The Achilles tendon support, Achimed® from medi, can help with this.
+The Levamed® from medi® is an anatomically tailored ankle support to help with this.

 Furthermore, a number of measures can also help inflammation: